MichaelRoth42/Juicy-Blog-Stuff/working-with-apis-in-power-platform-for-beginners.md

 | PATCH | update partially |
 | DELETE | remove |

-In this usecase we want to **get** the number of the day, so we choose the **GET** method.
+In this use case we want to **get** the number of the day, so we choose the **GET** method.

 ## URL

 Now for the URL we need to know the **URL** (kind of obvious, isn't it 😁) of the service we want to address.
 But not only that, we will also need the **endpoint**.
 This is something like the direct call, putting you to that exact point that you want.
 Usually an API will tell you how the endpoint looks:

 ![a picture showing the api from the math tool site](https://github.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/media/api-math-tool.png)